 In the framework that is close enough to the physical reasoning, we may define the free will by various correlations between the phenomena.
 For example, we may define the free will as the

-"ability to circumvent or violate the laws of Nature – both the strict deterministic laws we knew in classical physics and the probabilistic laws provided by quantum mechanics".Sabine seems to have adopted this definition.
+"ability to circumvent or violate the laws of Nature – both the strict deterministic laws we knew in classical physics and the probabilistic laws provided by quantum mechanics".The German writer seems to have adopted this definition.
 I agree with her that the free will defined in this way doesn't exist.
 No one and nothing can violate the laws of physics.
 In classical physics, this sentence had the obvious strict meaning.
 In quantum physics, it means that phenomena (and, importantly, ensembles of phenomena) don't happen if quantum mechanics implies that their probability is a sufficiently insanely tiny number.

 I can't really prove that her definition is a "wrong one" or an inconsistent one.
 But it still seems like an unwise, redundant one.
 The laws of physics have always applied in the Universe and most of the sensible people realized that they did.
 These people have still talked about the "free will".
 So I think that meaningful definitions of the free will shouldn't be in direct contradiction with the validity of the laws of physics.

-(Let me mention that Sabine's opinion that the free will doesn't exist isn't just an innocent implication of her unwise definition of the term.
+(Let me mention that the German thinker's opinion that the free will doesn't exist isn't just an innocent implication of her unwise definition of the term.
 She is a proponent of the superdeterminism, the ultimate conspiracy theory that envisions a cosmic dictatorship that really prevents experimenters from deciding to measure one quantity or another if the result could be an inconvenient truth for the cosmic dictator.
 I won't discuss this lunacy in this blog post.)